Getting Started with FME Flow and Docker

 Docker Compose is a tool for defining and running multi-container Docker applications, like FME Flow.
 With one simple command, you can start and stop all of FME Flow’s services.

-A Docker Compose (YAML) file is used to define all of the services that we have made available here (downloads the YAML file).
-The Docker Compose file defines the services of FME Flow by specifying the names of the respective containers and their version.
+A Docker Compose (YAML) file defines all the services we have made available here (download the YAML file).
+The Docker Compose file defines the FME Flow services by specifying the names of the respective containers and their versions.

 Why use Docker to deploy FME Flow?